biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-When you don't specify the column types, as above, *readr infers* them: 4 columns were interpreted as character columns (`chr`), and 1 column as numeric (`dbl` for "double", i.e. a floating point number).
+***readr* infers the column types** when you don't specify them, as above: 4 columns were interpreted as character columns (`chr`), and 1 column as numeric (`dbl` for "double", i.e. a floating point number).
 Let's take a look at the resulting dataframe (tibble), paying attention to the column types:

 <div class="highlight">